evadegano/mindflow/README.md

 * [Features](#features)

 ## Scope
-This project was built as a second project during Ironhack's Full Stack Developer bootcamp.
+The app was built as a second project during Ironhack's Full Stack Developer bootcamp.

 ## Technologies
 This project is built with: